Ribbon snakes love water, but are excellent climbers too.

 - Scientific Name

 “These tiny snakes give live birth to their young”

 Eastern ribbon snakes can grow as long as 35 inches and are similar in appearance to garter snakes.
 They live in North America.
 Their diet includes frogs and fish.
-Ribbon snakes have a shy nature and aren’t poisonous.
+Ribbon snakes have a shy nature and aren’t venomous.
 Their lifespan is 10 to 11 years.

-3 Ribbon Snake Amazing Facts
+3 Amazing Facts About Ribbon Snakes

 • Their tremendous speed helps them capture prey